House Appropriators Kneecap GAO, Along with Themselves and the Rest of Congress

 Congress Should Control the Appointment of Its Own “Watchdog”

 Retaining the presidential appointment of the Comptroller General is not only unnecessary and anomalous but also undercuts Congress’s institutional interests.
 The Comptroller General and GAO answer to Congress alone.
 While GAO’s work benefits the executive branch and the public, the agency exists to serve Congress.
 Therefore, Congress alone should decide who heads it.
 The 1980 law that enacted the current appointment process was at best a half measure toward this goal.
-As noted above, it retained the presidential appointment in a compromise that did not pan out and based on a premise that is no longer relevant.
+As noted above, it retained the presidential appointment in a compromise that did not pan out and that was based on a premise that is no longer relevant.

 While the law does provide for congressional recommendations, it leaves the final choice to the President.
 The President can choose from among these recommendations or disregard them and select someone else.
 Placing the Comptroller General appointment in congressional hands would guarantee Congress its first choice for Comptroller General.
 In addition to vindicating Congress’s institutional interests, keeping the selection within Congress would simplify and expedite the appointment process.